Karan-Ghatt/ColourDetetion/README.md

 ## To Use Project ##
 Download all files, make sure .py project, CSV file and images are in same directory.
+Required modules: cv2, numpy, pandas, argparse

 ## Any Feedback Would Be Greatly Appriciared ##